Affine Interpretation of the BS-Warps

 ).

-The scalars and are the number of control points along the and directions respectively.
+are the number of control points along the

 Note that we consider as coincident the knot sequences used to define the B-Spline basis functions.